vierstralab/motif-clustering/README.md

 Below describe the general workflow for clustering motif models to remove redundancy, generating an "archetype" motif, and then finally, performing genome-wide scans of motifs and remvoval of redundancy.
 Note that this documentation is  ***incomplete***, as should be used a a rough guide only.

-If you are looking for a the final results (motif clusters, genome-wide scans and a browser shot) please see the following website: https://resources.altius.org/~jvierstra/projects/motif-clustering/
+If you are looking for the final results (motif clusters, genome-wide scans and a browser shot) please see the following website: https://resources.altius.org/~jvierstra/projects/motif-clustering/

 Contact me at ```jvierstra (at) altius.org``` with any questions/requests/comments.